Hugo-janasik/Dashboard/README.md

 # Dashboard

 Dashboard project from the AppDev module.
-The goal is to display widjet in a dashboard throught API and handle a system of connection with a database
+The goal is to display widget in a dashboard throught API and handle a system of connection with a database

 ## Getting Started

 Name of the repository : DEV_dashboard_2019

-owner : hugo.janasik@epitech.eu
+Owner : hugo.janasik@epitech.eu

 ### Prerequisites